PhD and other doctoral degrees

-A Doctor of Philosophy (PhD) degree is normally the highest academic qualification available within a university.
+A Doctor of Philosophy (PhD) degree represents the high point of academic achievement.
 It involves original and sustained research under academic supervision and demands considerable intellectual ability, academic rigour, self-discipline and dedication.

 The PhD thesis is a major piece of work that demonstrates your ability to carry out independent research.
 It must make a significant new contribution to the knowledge or understanding of your field of study.

 Your thesis must meet international standards of excellence—it is assessed by three examiners, one from Victoria, one from another New Zealand university, and one from an overseas university.
 This is followed by an oral examination (or viva).

 Supervision for PhD research is offered in most subject areas taught at Victoria.

 The Doctor of Education (EdD) is studied part time and involves two years of coursework in preparation for your thesis.